twidi/streamdeckfs/README.md

 And it is configured the same way as images, texts, with configurations options, like this: `ON_PRESS;conf1=value1;conf2=value2`

 An event is an action that is triggered when the key is pressed, released, etc., and, like images, it will use the file itself as the script the run.
-So to run a script/program for a specific action, copy, or make a link, the program in the `KEY...` directory and rename it `ON__...`.
+So to run a script/program for a specific action, copy the script/program (or make a link to it) in the `KEY...` directory and rename it `ON__...`.
 It can be any executable the OS knows to execute or a script with the correct shebang.

 There can be only one of each event for each key.
 If the same `ON_XXX` is defined many times, the most recent will be used and the others ignored.